cacophony-wj/LeS/TROUBLESHOOTING.md

 Sleep to learn new skills.
 You can pick whatever you want!

+Still not working?
+The uncapper preset prevents skills from leveling beyond your level +18, to a maximum of twice your level.
+If your skill won't go up any further, try gaining a level!

+Skill not leveling up upon reading a skill book?
+Check for any debuffs to skill gain on your magic effects tab.
+Take care of those, then try again.

 ### I can't induct members into the Blades!
 Or other Follower weirdness!

 Sadly the follower framework I use is nowhere near as advanced as _Nether_, and I prefer not to use that one for reasons which are important to me.
 Search around the Discord if you're curious why.
 In any case, you can disable _Simple Follower Extension_ and fix issues with your followers by going to Farengar's office and clicking the little plaque to the right of his Enchanting Station.